dbcli/athenacli/docs/index.rst

 .. code-block:: text

-    # If you are a user of aws cli, you might want to resue some configurations of aws cli,
+    # If you are a user of aws cli, you might want to use some configurations of aws cli,
     # please refer to https://athenacli.readthedocs.io/en/latest/awsconfig.html for more infomation.
     aws_access_key_id = ''
     aws_secret_access_key = ''